 Invite a Friend

-If you know others in your community who are interested in participating with Welcoming Community programming, please share this blog post so they can learn more & Click Here to join our email list.
+If you know others in your community who may be interested in participating in our welcoming programming or receiving these communications, please forward this email so they can learn more and Click Here to join our email list.

-Contact Northspan’s Welcoming Community Program Coordinator Amber Lewis at alewis@northspan.org with any questions.
+Contact Northspan’s Amber Lewis at alewis@northspan.org with any questions.